 Glennie is a recent graduate of a wind jobs training program offered by Austin-based workforce management company Workrise.
-Originally the company, which operated as RigUp, offered oilfield job training.
-But after watching the growing green tech sector, the company pivoted, changing its name to Workrise in 2019, and then expanded its training options to those workers interested in the renewable energy sector.
+The company, which used to be known as RigUp, originally focused on oilfield job training.
+After seeing the growth in the green tech sector, the company pivoted, changing its name to Workrise in 2019.
+It expanded its training options to include those workers interested in the renewable energy sector.

-In May, Workrise opened a new, 56,000-square-foot facility near Denver, Colorado, to train wind industry workers.
+In May, Workrise opened a new 56,000-square-foot facility near Denver, Colorado aimed at training wind energy technicians.

 “Wind was one of the areas that really spoke out to us as a key area to start and make a deeper investment in largely, again, because when you look at wind and you compare that to oil and gas or construction, it’s still new in the U.S.,” said Leslie Elliott, managing director for the Workrise division focused on the energy industry.

-She says the company noticed a disparity between available wind jobs and skilled workers to fill them.
+She said the company noticed a disparity between available wind jobs and skilled workers to fill them.

-“When you just look at where we are today as an industry and skilled trades, there’s the massive shortage of skilled workers that is coming across all industries,” Elliott said.
-“Especially within renewables and solar and wind.”
+“When you just look at where we are today as an industry and skilled trades, there’s the massive shortage of skilled workers that is coming across all industries, especially within renewables and solar and wind.”

 According to the Bureau of Labor Statistics, jobs for wind turbine technicians are projected to grow 61% between 2019 and 2029, or about 4,300 new technician jobs.
 That rate of growth is considered “much faster than average” by the bureau, and is considered the fastest growing occupation for that time period.